nicoespeon/gitgraph.js/CONTRIBUTING.md

 they should reciprocate that respect in addressing your issue or assessing patches and features.

+Whether it's code, design, typo or documentation, every contribution is welcomed!
+So again, thank you very, very much 🧙‍

 ## 🕵️‍ Using the issue tracker

 The issue tracker is the preferred channel for [bug reports](#bugs), [features requests](#features) and [submitting pull requests](#pull-requests), but please **do not** derail or troll issues.
 Keep the discussion on topic and respect the opinions of others.